CS4234 - Optimisation Algorithms

 Q: Will this course flocked by students who have taken CS3233?

-A: In recent AYs, there is an increasing trend that a fraction of Steven's past CS3233 students (strong experience with the implementation parts of this CS4234 course) are now taking CS4234 too (the reverse is actually rarer as CS4234 is coded as a level 4 course and CS3233 is coded as a level 3 course).
+A: In recent AYs, there is an increasing trend that a fraction of Prof Halim's past CS3233 students (strong experience with the implementation parts of this CS4234 course) are now taking CS4234 too (the reverse is actually rarer as CS4234 is coded as a level 4 course and CS3233 is coded as a level 3 course).

 Q: Is this course suitable for (advanced) exchange students?

-Q: How different will this year's (AY 2022/23) version be compared to last six years (2016 until last year) versions?
+Q: How different will this year's (AY 2023/24) version be compared to last seven years (2016 until last year) versions?

-6. a bit more of basic stuffs delegated to VisuAlgo e-Lecture (to make this course more into flipped classroom),
+4. a bit more of basic stuffs delegated to VisuAlgo e-Lecture (to make this course more into flipped classroom),

-7. continue refining the more interesting Graph Matching topics: Kuhn-Munkres and Edmonds' Matching Algorithm,
+5. continue refining the more interesting Graph Matching topics: Kuhn-Munkres and Edmonds' Matching Algorithm,

-8. there will be two sessions (the first and the last) where Steven himself is the one who is away (IOI 2022/clash with week 1 and then the postponed ICPC World Finals 2021/clash with week 13).
+6. there will be two weeks (Week 03+13) just one week where Prof Halim himself is the one who is away (IOI 2023 on Week 03 and the combo ICPC World Finals 2022+23 on Week 13).

 Q: Will there be some form of coding in this course?

-A: The lecturer is a competitive programmer, has written a book (now two separate books) about it, and manages various programming competitions in SoC/Singapore/Worldwide :O. So yes, there will always be implementation side of the various optimization algorithms that we discuss in class.
+A: The lecturer is was a competitive programmer, has written a book (now two separate books) about it, and manages various programming competitions in SoC/Singapore/Worldwide :O. So yes, there will always be implementation side of the various optimization algorithms that we discuss in class.
 You will implement real algorithms to attack real NP-hard optimization problems throughout this course.
 See CPbook Methods to Solve, CS4234 related stuffs.
 Warning: Some of these (NP-)hard optimization problems discussed in class are time limit-critical... so students who can only code in Python will be at strong disadvantage at a few programming exercises.
 Java coder is still somewhat affected (but will 99% able to also solve the programming exercises with the same algorithm or different algorithm but similar time complexity).
 C++ coder is preferred.

 Q: Do I have to buy any textbook for this course?